 - To detail the use of operational research in decision making, how it is used and by whom.

 - To introduce the methods and tools which are used in defence analysis.

-- Origins and concepts of operational analysis
+- Origins and concepts of operational research

-- Model building in operational analysis
+- Model building in operational research

-- Weapon assessment
+- Weapon and defence system assessment

 - Measures of effectiveness and performance